1

 「秦正告魏曰:『我舉安邑,塞女戟,韓氏太原卷。 我下軹,道南陽,封冀,包兩周。 乘夏水,浮輕舟,錟弩在前,錟戈在後,決滎口,魏無大梁; 決白馬之口,魏無外黃、濟陽; 決宿胥之口,魏無虛、頓丘。 陸攻則擊河內,水攻則滅大梁。』 魏氏以為然,故事秦。

-'Qin correctly warned Wei saying: 'I raise at Anyi, block Nvji, the Han clan Taiyuan curls.
-I descend at Zhi, road to Nanyang, seal Ji, surround the two Zhous.
-Riding summer waters, floating light boats, strong crossbows in front, strong halberds in rear, breaking Yingkou—Wei has no Daliang; breaking Baima mouth—Wei has no Waihuang, Jiyang; breaking Suxu mouth—Wei has no Xu, Dunqiu.
-Land attack then strikes Henan, water attack then extinguishes Daliang.'
+'Qin warned Wei directly, saying: 'I raise troops at Anyi, block Nvji, and coil around the Han clan at Taiyuan.
+I descend at Zhi, take the road through Nanyang, seal Ji, and surround the two Zhous.
+Riding the summer floods and floating light boats, with strong crossbows in front and strong halberds in the rear, breaking Yingkou leaves Wei without Daliang; breaking Baima mouth—Wei has no Waihuang, Jiyang; breaking Suxu mouth—Wei has no Xu, Dunqiu.
+A land attack will strike Henan; a water attack will extinguish Daliang.
 The Wei clan considered it correct, and thus served Qin.

 58